-If going out with your so-called “friends” alienates and depresses you, like it did with me, go and sit anonymously in a public space.
-This way you can entertain yourself by people watching, and be in close proximity with other people.
-Although this doesn’t necessarily cater to your emotional and psychological needs, it’s a start, and was something I found useful in my loneliness.
+If going out with your so-called “friends” alienates and depresses you like it did with me, go and sit anonymously in a public space.
+This way you can entertain yourself by people watching, and be in close proximity to other people.
+Although this doesn’t necessarily cater to your emotional and psychological needs, it’s a start and was something I found useful in my loneliness.

 Volunteer or join an interest group.
 Get out of your comfort zone.